“So he was left hanging between heaven and earth”—II Samuel 18:9.

 What does all of this have to do with a man hanging between heaven and earth?
 A lot actually!

 What happens to rape victims?
 Isn’t the victim often shamed?
 Of course, they are.
-The very ones who rape, sodomize, and destroy people’s lives often go living with no conscious or need to repent, meanwhile the victim is treated leprous.
+The very ones who rape, sodomize, and destroy people’s lives often go living with no conscious or need felt to repent, meanwhile the victim is treated like a leprous outcast.
 Let’s look at the advice given to Tamar.

 “But now keep silent, my sister, he is your brother; do not take this matter to heart.”
 So Tamar remained and was desolate in her brother Absalom’s house.”
 (II Sam.
 13:20).